Bicategories in Univalent Foundations: Introduction

 In the simplicial set model, univalent categories (just called \enquote{categories} in \cite{rezk_completion}) correspond to truncated complete Segal spaces, which in turn are equivalent to ordinary (set-theoretic) categories.
 In this respect, univalent categories are \enquote{the right} notion of categories in univalent foundations: they correspond exactly to the traditional set-theoretic notion of category.
-Similarly, the notion of \emph{univalent bicategory}, studied in this paper, provides the correct notion of bicategory in univalent foundations.
+Similarly, the notion of \emph{univalent} bicategory, studied in this paper, provides the correct notion of bicategory in univalent foundations---see, e.g., \cite[Example~9.1]{univalence-principle}.
+In this work, we provide results for showing, modularly, that certain bicategories are univalent.

 Throughout this article, we work in type theory with function extensionality.
 We explicitly mention any use of the univalence axiom.
 We use the notation standardized in \cite{hottbook}; a significantly shorter overview of the setting we work in is given in \cite{rezk_completion}.
 As a reference for 1-category theory in univalent foundations, we refer to \cite{rezk_completion}, which follows a path suggested by Hofmann and Streicher \cite[Section 5.5]{MR1686862}.